 May 17 - Traumatic Perihepatic/Hepatic Bleeding: Parencyma, Retrohepatic Cava, Portal Vein, Raul Coimbra, MD, PhD

 June 21 - Minimally invasive techniques in Trauma and Acute Care Surgery, Kim Davis, MD, MBA

 July 19 - What's New in Prehospital Management, Mark Gestring, MD

-August 16 - TBD, Nicole Stassen, MD
+August 16 - Trauma Care: Impact on the Providers, Nicole Stassen, MD